Descanonge/tomate/docs/source/scanning.rst

 +--------------+--------------+-------------------+

-Single letters preceded by a percentage in the regex will recursively be replaced by the corresponding regex.
+Single letters preceded by a percentage in the matcher regex will recursively be replaced by the corresponding regex.
 So `%X` will be replaced by `%H%M%S`.
 This still counts as a single matcher and its element name will not be changed.